junaidhamzae/codereap/README.md

 - `in‑degree` – number of other files that import it (informational)
 - `orphan` – `true` if the file is not reachable from any entry point

-When writing JSON file reports:
+When writing JSON file reports (orphan status reflects reachability from entrypoints, including framework‑seeded and user‑provided entries):

 - All rows include `symbols.exports` (per‑export usage):
   - `default`: `{ exists: boolean, referencedInFile: boolean, orphan: boolean }`